Social Media: | Twitter,

 January 2017 - onwards: Station manager for ICOS-UK category 1 Ecosystem site (Auchencorth Moss)

-- The Global Methane Budget (NERC Highlight project): Co-I and experimental lead of the Botswana wetlands component.
+- The Global Methane Budget (NERC Highlight project; 2016 - ): Co-I and experimental lead of the Botswana wetlands component.

-- GAUGE (Greenhouse gAs UK and Global Emissions) for which I am the project manager of the CEH-led ferry-borne and urban tall tower measurement components.
+- GAUGE (Greenhouse gAs UK and Global Emissions; 2013-2016): project manager of the CEH-led ferry-borne and urban tall tower measurement components.
 Highlights include experimental design (hardware and custom data acquisition software), procurement and deployment of an 8’ shipping container converted into a mobile laboratory onto the DFDS North Sea ferry serving the freight route between Rosyth (Scotland) and Zeebrugge (Belgium).

 - ClearfLo (Clean air for London) a collaborative project between several UK academic and research institutes aiming at the study of boundary layer pollution across the London conurbation.
 In the capacity of scientist, I led the CEH contribution to the long-term monitoring part of the project which utilises the centrally-located BT tower for eddy-covariance measurements of CO2, CH4 and CO and I provided custom solutions to other partners wishing to use this unique measurement platform on a campaign basis.
 Aside from establishing the BT tower as one of the longest, continuous measurement sites for urban CH4 fluxes in a global context, I played a central role in implementing eddy-covariance measurements of NOx.
 This is currently the longest such dataset on record.